ysyk2021/the-role-of-technology-in-employee-mental-health-strategies-for-creating-a-positive-digital/src/chapter-6-1.md

-# Techniques for Developing Digital Literacy and Skills

 In this chapter, we will explore the importance of developing digital literacy and skills.
 We will discuss techniques that organizations can employ to enhance employees' digital proficiency and ensure they can effectively navigate and utilize technology for their mental well-being.